 This popular Spanish torrijas recipe is a family favorite!
-A cross between french toast and bread pudding, it’s a simple Spanish dessert that has gotten me my fair share of compliments over the years.
-There are as many torrijas recipes as people in Spain, but this one is a keeper.
+A cross between french toast and bread pudding, it's a simple Spanish dessert that has gotten me my fair share of compliments over the years.
+There are as many torrijas recipes as people in Spain, but this one is a keeper!

-When I heard him describe torrijas as a sort of Spanish French toast covered with honey, I was intrigued.
+I first heard about torrijas during my first year in Spain from a student who was a professional chef.
+He told me about some traditional Lent dishes and Easter sweets, which included torrijas.
+When I heard him describe it as a sort of Spanish French toast covered with honey, I was intrigued.
 It sounded so good!

 Obviously, I started sampling torrijas as soon as possible.
 In Seville, most of the versions that I tried were thick and sweet, slightly eggy, covered in honey, and always served cold.
 They were a delicious treat I would enjoy with my afternoon coffee.